|

 centers around the world grappling with practical international development

+challenges.
 Over the years CID-SUNY has provided technical assistance overseas on more

 than 100 projects in over 40 countries, particularly in the field of